Joe2308/hooplife-ms4/README.md

 ### Inventory:
 Implement functionality to allow users to implement inventory checks automatically and apply the appropriate 'only 4 left' or 'sold out' messages to the product template.
 Also allow users to be notified when a product is back in stock.
 ### Discount Codes:
 Implement functionality to check if a product has a certain amount left in stock against its original stock count.
-If the product is selling poorly use a 3rd party api to generate coupon codes to allow user's to avail of discounts.
+If the product is selling poorly use a 3rd party api to generate coupon codes to allow users to avail of discounts.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">